filosganga/scala-wurfl/README.md

 Unofficial WURFL Scala API
 ==========================
 This is an unofficial [WURFL](http://wurfl.sourceforge.net/) Scala API.
-It is based on a custom Patricia Trie implementation that is fast but not exact as the official APIs are.
+It is based on a custom Patricia Trie implementation that is fast but without the precision of the official APIs.

-It is available for Scala 2.8.2, 2.9.2, 2.10.0.
+It is available for Scala 2.10.0, 2.10.2.

 [![The Build Status](https://travis-ci.org/filosganga/scala-wurfl.png?branch=master)](https://travis-ci.org/filosganga/scala-wurfl)